“And a mixed multitude went up with them.” Exodus 12:38

 They’d forgotten the cruelty of their captors and the hopelessness of slavery, and were remembering only the pickles and onions.
 How like us they were.
 (Incidentally, the various translations call this mixed multitude “the rabble,” “the alien rabble,” the foreign elements,” “a mixed company of strangers,” “riff-raff,” and “the Egyptians.”)

-Vance Havner made light of the yearning of the people for such.
-He called cucumbers 12 inches of indigestion, and said watermelons are 95 percent water.
+The inimitable Vance Havner made light of such yearnings.
+The cucumbers, he said, were 12 inches of indigestion and watermelons are 95 percent water.
 As for the onions and garlic, “They speak for themselves.”

 Once Israel settled in the Promised Land in the days of Joshua, not all the pagans were moved out.
 Some were spared and remained.
 They are called the am-ha-aretz in the Hebrew, meaning “people of the land.”
 They were a constant sore in the side of the nation.
 They worshiped other gods, observed pagan practices, and had no sympathy for the faith of the Israelites.
 Their proximity made it impossible for Israelites to avoid them, and before long were picking up their mannerisms, their fears, and their values.
 Not good.